kyclark/bioinformatics_primer/README.md

 This book is dedicated to the students and post-docs in science who've come from the bench and now need to learn how to use the command line.
 In my experience, few ever get any formal training in how to write software, so I want to give you as many examples as possible of complete, command-line programs that work, have documentation, and are testable and reproducible.

 I got into bioinformatics by coming from the software industry and having to learn enough biology to write the code my bosses requested.
-I know well the feeling of being well in over your head.
+I know well the feeling of being in over your head.
 Even after 24 years of programming, 18 in bioinformatics, I still sometimes feel completely lost in how to write a particular piece of code.
 In my experience, the best help for me is working examples of code that I can copy and paste into my programs, and so that's what I'm giving you.

 ## Organization